Bayesian estimation of a decreasing density: Numerical illlustrations

 Here, we consider various choices for the threshold parameter $\tau$. \item[(D)] The density is obtained as a mixture of the $\mbox{Pareto}(\bar\alpha,\tau)$ density, where the mixing measure on $\tau$ has the $\mbox{Gamma}(\lambda,\beta)$ distribution.
 This implies that $g_0(\th) \asymp \th^{\lambda-1}$ for $\th \downarrow 0$.
-The parameter $\bar\alpha$ is fixed here, but could be equipped with with a ``hyper'' prior without adding much additional computational complexity. \end{enumerate} In cases (A) and (B) the update on the ``cluster centra'' $\th$ does not boil down to sampling from a ``standard'' distribution.
+The parameter $\bar\alpha$ is fixed here, but could be equipped with with a ``hyper'' prior without adding much additional computational complexity. \end{enumerate} Note that cases (A), (B), (D)(when $\lambda>1$) satisfy Assumption \ref{ass:base} and case (C) does not.
+In cases (A) and (B) the update on the ``cluster centra'' $\th$ does not boil down to sampling from a ``standard'' distribution.
 In this case either rejection sampling or a Metropolis-Hastings step can be used, the details of which are given in section \ref{sec:updating-theta} in the appendix.
 In case (C) we have partial conjugacy, which in this case means that the $\th$'s can be sampled from a Pareto distribution.
 Finally, case (D) can be dealt with by Gibbs sampling.
 More precisely, conditional on the current value of $\tau$, the $\th$'s can be sampled from the Pareto distribution just as in case (C).
 Next, $\tau$ is sampled conditional on $(\th_1, \th_{\#z})$ from the density

 (where we use ``Bayesian notation'', to simplify the expressions).
 Hence, this boils down to sampling from a truncated Gamma distribution.